ph4mished/spectra/README.md

 When true-color is not available, **hex colors will not be rendered**

-# Weakness
+# Limitation
-At the moment, spectra lacks windows and mac os support, hence its not cross-platform(only native to linux).
+At the moment, spectra lacks support for windows, hence its not cross-platform(only native to linux and possibly macos).

 # Usage
 **Spectra supports more than one color tags in its square brackets bounded syntax (but one bad nut spoils all).** It means spectra supports